Albert Strickler: Strickler's Equation

 Strickler's equation introduces a new empirical coefficient which must be determined experimentally to define n-value.
 However, unlike n-value, which has units of T/L^{1/3}, ${k}_{S}$ has units of length, and at least in theory, is a measurable quantity.
 A measurable quantity is potentially useful for channel design and stream restoration engineering where the design value of hydraulic roughness may be unknown.

-Stricker proposed that for a fixed boundary, surface roughness could be defined by the median grain size of a river's bed material.
+Strickler proposed that for a fixed boundary, surface roughness could be defined by the median grain size of a river's bed material.
 He also noted that the onset of sediment transport, the mobile boundary condition, increased the observed hydraulic roughness.

 Strickler's equation describes n-value, a measure of hydraulic roughness, as a function of the median diameter of gravel particles on a river bed.

 For fixed boundary, gravel bed rivers, Strickler's equation can be quantified as: